-We believe that at Rugby School we must encourage all pupils to develop their personal and academic skills and become independent learners.
-Our aim is that each pupil will be given every opportunity to achieve his or her full potential, academically, socially and emotionally.
+We believe that at Rugby School we must encourage all students to develop their personal and academic skills and become independent learners.
+Our aim is that each student will be given every opportunity to achieve thier full potential, academically, socially and emotionally.

-Rugby School is committed to providing the optimum environment in which pupils can learn and succeed.
-We aim to ensure that the highest standards of provision are maintained for our pupils, irrespective of any special educational needs or disabilities they may have.
-The School seeks to ensure that every pupil will experience a happy and successful school career which will help him or her to develop into a confident, well-educated and mature adult, well equipped for all that life has to offer.
-The hope is that each and every pupil will be able to make his or her own unique contribution towards enhancing school life for themselves and for the rest of the School.
+Rugby School is committed to providing the optimum environment in which students can learn and succeed.
+We aim to ensure that the highest standards of provision are maintained for our students, irrespective of any special educational needs or disabilities they may have.
+The School seeks to ensure that every student will experience a happy and successful school career which will help them to develop into a confident, well-educated and mature adult, well equipped for all that life has to offer.
+The hope is that each and every student will be able to make thier own unique contribution towards enhancing school life for themselves and for the rest of the School.

-This policy is informed by the Equality Act of 2010 and the SEND Code of Practice.
+This policy is informed by the Equality Act (2010) and the SEND Code of Practice (2014).